 You can find more information in our fact sheet on extending time limits and further processing.

-Please note that the majority of time limits for procedures before the IPI will be suspended from 21 March until 19 April 2020.
+As a result of the Federal Council's decision of 20 March 2020 to extend legal holidays in civil and administrative procedures, the majority of time limits for procedures before the IPI were suspended from 21 March until 19 April 2020.

-- Time limits set by the IPI with a specific end date between 21 March and 19 April 2020 will now expire on 20 April 2020.
+- Time limits set by the IPI with a specific end date between 21 March and 19 April 2020 expired on 20 April 2020.

-- Time limits for the payment of renewal fees and annual fees with a specific end date between 21 March and 19 April 2020 will also now expire on 20 April 2020.
+- Time limits for the payment of renewal fees and annual fees with a specific end date between 21 March and 19 April 2020 also expired on 20 April 2020.

-- Statutory time limits or those set by the IPI that are stipulated in days are suspended until 19 April 2020 and will run again starting 20 April 2020.
-This also concerns time limits for appeals.
+- Statutory time limits or those set by the IPI that are stipulated in days were suspended until 19 April 2020 and continue to run from 20 April 2020.
+This also applied to time limits for appeals.

-The following time limits are not affected by the suspension:
+The following time limits were not affected by the suspension:

 - Time limits determined by months or years (e.g. priority periods, the time limit for filing an opposition or for the payment of the opposition fee) are not affected by the suspension.